darshitS/git-commands-/README.md

 You're presented with the following error message:
 error: The following untracked working tree files would be overwritten by merge:
 README.md
-Please move or remove them before you merge.
+Please move or remove them before you merge. carefully

 Aborting
 Natural Response
 large